virtusize/virtusize.github.io/ja/_sources/integration-guide/advanced.txt

 on(eventName, callback)
     **eventName** - String, valid event to bind a callback to.
-See :ref:`label-events-and-callbacks-v3`
+See :ref:`label-events-and-callbacks-v3` for a list of valid event names.

     **callback** - Function callable, function to call when an event occurs.
-    Allows programmatic subscription to widget events such as: widget.close, widget.open, etc …
+    Allows programmatic subscription to widget events such as: "user-opened-widget", "user-closed-widget".
+Inside the callback function ``this`` will be the instance of the VirtusizeWidget from which the event was triggered.
+On some events an additional data object is passed as a parameter to the function, see :ref:`label-events-and-callbacks-v3`

     **Example:**

     ::

-        this.on("widget.iframe.opened",
+        this.on("user-opened-widget",
-            function($, productId){
+            function() {
-                alert("Widget opened!");
+                alert("Widget opened: " + this.getProductId());
             }
         );